makyo/writing/fiction/all-of-time-at-once/original.md

 Another thing that hasn't changed is the slow feeling I get while around him.
 It's progressed a bit, perhaps, and it feels a bit like déjà vu now.
 I've been pondering seeing someone about it, but I'm not sure whom I would see.
 It's a physical feeling, but the cause, being around Nick, is so specific that it sounds psychological.
 Nicks says just to ignore it, and that he's felt the same thing about others, and that things turned out fine.
 He then proceeded to joke that it may be love.

 No, things haven't really changed for us, but the world around us has.
-Our recent conversations have spanned across topics from the news ranging from the sudden resurgence of a cappella pop music among college students to recent NASA disasters, from more absurd crimes to new follies of the res publica.
+Our recent conversations have spanned across topics from the news ranging from the sudden resurgence of *a cappella* pop music among college students to recent NASA disasters, from more absurd crimes to new follies of the *res publica*.

 One current scandal was over the growth of interest in magic.
 The physicists said no, the metaphysicists said maybe, and the media happily embraced it while conservative groups around the world denounced it angrily before going on to practice their own brand of mysticism.